 Virginia Tech is committed to providing an environment of work, study, and leisure/recreation for students, faculty, and staff that is free from all forms of harassment, intimidation, fear, coercion, and exploitation.
-Harassment is frequently directed at individuals because of age, color, disability, gender (including pregnancy), national or ethnic origin, political affiliation, race, religion, sexual orientation, or veteran status.
+Harassment is frequently directed at individuals because of age, color, disability, gender (including pregnancy), gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, veteran status, or any other basis protected by law.
 Any such behavior is reprehensible and subverts the mission of the university.
 It can threaten the careers, educational experience, and well-being of all members of the community.

 The Division of Student Affairs is committed to creating and sustaining a community where every student can thrive.
 If you’ve had an experience that has negatively impacted your opportunity to do that, let us know.
 Students can report experiences of bias, harassment, and discrimination, as well as file a complaint, ask for advice, express a concern, or simply tell someone.

 A variety of student complaints are explained in the Hokie Handbook.
 Potential areas of concern could include:

 - Appeals for Grade (undergraduate and graduate)